 PAST PERFORMANCE DOES NOT GUARANTEE FUTURE RESULTS.
 SUBSCRIBERS' ACTUAL RESULTS MAY VARY BASED ON WHEN SUBSCRIBERS BOUGHT AND SOLD BONDS WE RECOMMENDED BUYING AND SELLING.

 (2)With respect to the amount invested, assumes subscriber invested in each BondSavvy recommendation made between the indicated period above.
-Assumes proceeds from the sales of bonds prior to May 31, 2019 were reinvested in purchases of other BondSavvy bond recommendations.
-Amount invested reflects the market value for the purchased bonds.
+Assumes proceeds from the sales of bonds prior to October 31, 2019 were reinvested in purchases of other BondSavvy bond recommendations or netted against the total investment amount.
+Amount invested reflects the offer-side quoted price for the purchased bonds and assumes a 0.1-point markup from the quoted price.
 Please click here to see investment return details for each recommended corporate bond.

 (3)Total investment returns include interest income and capital appreciation or losses for each fixed income investment.
-Investment returns calculated from the day prior to the recommendation date until (i) August 23, 2019 for bonds that have yet to be sold or (ii) until the sell date for bonds that have been sold.
+We calculate investment returns from the day prior to the recommendation date until (i) January 31, 2020 for bonds that have yet to be sold or (ii) until the sell date for bonds that have been sold.
 Please click here for details on which recommendations have been sold.

-Making direct investments in fixed income rather than through a bond mutual fund or bond ETF offers many advantages, such as higher potential fixed income returns, greater investment transparency, contractual interest payments, a maturity date, and the lowest investment fees.
+Making direct investments in bonds rather than through a bond mutual fund or bond ETF offers many advantages, such as higher potential investment returns, greater investment transparency, contractual interest payments, a maturity date, and the lowest investment fees.
 That said, there are thousands of individual corporate bonds from which to choose, and it can be difficult to decide which corporate bonds to buy.

 BondSavvy narrows the universe of corporate bonds to a select number we recommend to our subscribers.
 We then monitor our recommended bonds and issuing companies and decide whether to recommend buying more bonds, holding recommended bonds, or selling previously recommended bonds.
 Our subscribers follow the below three steps when making direct investments in corporate bonds:

-BondSavvy empowers you to invest in corporate bonds by presenting the best bonds to buy during The Bondcast, a subscriber-only investment webinar we host six times each year.
+BondSavvy empowers you to invest in corporate bonds by presenting the best bonds to buy during The Bondcast, a subscriber-only investment webinar we host after companies report quarterly earnings.